Th-Underscore/super_story_summarizer/README.md

   - Total prompt: **HIGH USAGE : --CONTEXT +DATA**

-    - *All text after “%%% History” is the story up to this point.*
+    - *All text after "%%% History" is the story up to this point.*

-      *All text after “%%% Latest event” is what is currently happening in the story.*
+      *All text after "%%% Latest event" is what is currently happening in the story.*

       *Summarize the current story:*